Budapestby VisitCity Guides

 Medieval castle walls overlook historic sites where Hungarian kings once resided

-Housed within the impressive Primate's Palace in the charming Víziváros district, the Christian Museum holds Hungary's richest collection of ecclesiastical art.
-Founded by Archbishop János Simor in the 19th century, it opened as Hungary's third public museum on October 12, 1875.
+This museum is in the impressive Primate's Palace in the charming Víziváros district, and it has Hungary's best collection of religious art.
+Archbishop János Simor founded it in the 19th century, and it opened as Hungary's third public museum on October 12, 1875.

-The collection spans liturgical paintings, sculptures, and decorative artworks from the 13th to 19th centuries.
-Highlights include the stunning Calvary Altarpiece by Thomas de Coloswar, the intricately crafted Lord's Coffin from Garamszentbenedek, and evocative Passion Pictures by Master MS. The museum also houses exquisite tapestries, ceramics, ivory works, gold and silver pieces, antique clocks, beautiful stained glass, and rare medieval oriental rugs.
+The collection covers religious paintings, sculptures, and decorative art from the 13th to 19th centuries.
+The highlights include the stunning Calvary Altarpiece by Thomas de Coloswar, the Lord's Coffin from Garamszentbenedek, and Passion Pictures by Master MS. They also have beautiful tapestries, ceramics, ivory works, gold and silver pieces, antique clocks, stained glass, and rare medieval oriental rugs.

 Víziváros and Széchenyi Square

-The delightful Víziváros (Watertown) district spreads picturesquely along the Danube banks, its name derived from the numerous hot springs once prevalent here.
-Established in 1239, this historic quarter features fine Baroque houses, the Primate's Palace, and the Cathedral Library designed by József Hild.
+The Víziváros (Watertown) district spreads along the Danube banks, and it gets its name from all the hot springs that used to be here.
+Founded in 1239, this historic area has nice Baroque houses, the Primate's Palace, and the Cathedral Library designed by József Hild.

-Széchenyi Square serves as Esztergom's vibrant heart, the original market square surrounded by colorful old buildings and featuring a public fountain.
-The square offers numerous restaurants and cafes, making it perfect for sampling traditional Hungarian cuisine while soaking in the leisurely historic atmosphere.
+Széchenyi Square is really the heart of Esztergom.
+It's the original market square with colorful old buildings and a public fountain.
+The square has tons of restaurants and cafes, making it perfect for trying traditional Hungarian food while you soak in the relaxed historic atmosphere.

 Historic Széchenyi Square with ornate fountain and pastel-colored baroque buildings in morning light